 As part of their inquests, coroners will often need written reports from those involved in the care of a deceased patient.
 Most doctors will have to produce at least one written report for a coroner during their professional career.

 The Coroners and Justice Act 2009 introduced a power to require a witness to provide a statement.
-A good report is worth the effort; it can minimise the risk of the coroner asking for clarification, meaning you don't have to attend the inquest.
+A good report is worth the effort; it can minimise the risk of the coroner asking for clarification, and reduce the possibility of having to attend the inquest.
 Your report could then be read out at the inquest in your absence.

 The report should be a detailed factual account, based on the medical records and your knowledge of the deceased.

 - Include your full name and qualifications (Bachelor of Medicine rather than MB).

 - Describe your status at the time you saw the patient (eg, GP registrar or consultant surgeon for 10 years).

 - Type your report on headed paper where possible using full, grammatically correct sentences.

 - Divide your report up into clear paragraphs.
 Numbering paragraphs may make it easier to refer to sections of your report in case you're asked to give evidence.

 Be specific about your contact with the patient.
 For example, did you see the patient on the NHS or privately?

 Where appropriate, say if you saw the patient alone or with someone else during each consultation.
 Give the name and status of the other person (eg, spouse, mother, social worker).